 Here are highlights of what’s happening around town this week.
 For more details and the full list, check the Event Calendar.

-- Technology Days (2:15 – 3:30 pm) @ Senior Center: Algonquin students will answer seniors’ questions about cellphones, iPads, laptops, e-readers and more.
+- Technology Days (2:15 – 3:30 pm) @ Southborough Senior Center: Please join a group of Algonquin students for an hour of technology assistance.
+Students will answer questions about cellphones, iPads, Laptops, E-readers and more.
 Please write your questions down ahead of time so that everything can be answered.

 - Test Drive to Benefit Furly’s Kids (5:00 – 8:00 pm) @ Long Cadillac: 2014 Cadillac CTS Premiere and Reception.
 The dealership is holding a fundraising reception in their showroom.
 The reception will feature Artuo’s Ristorante appetizers and wine tasting.
 A donation will be made to Furly’s Kids for every test drive.
 There are a limited number of test drives available.
 Please reserve your test-drive slot in advance.

 Thursday, November 21, 2013: